Data-driven Communications

 Here are just a few ways modern communication teams are integrating instinct with data:

-- Which content has longevity and brings people back to your organisation again and again.
+• Which content and data has longevity that consequently brings people back to your organisation again and again.

-- Which keywords your audiences are using and which should be seamlessly integrated into content.
+• Which keywords are being used by your audience and which should be seamlessly integrated into content.

-- Which channels (traditional media, social media, EDMs, ads, events, etc) drive people to be more engaged with your organisation.
+• Which data channels (traditional media, social media, EDMs, ads, events, etc) drive people to be more engaged with your organisation.

-- What type of content resonates with your audience (video, gifs, articles, research findings or cat memes!)
+• What type of content resonates with your audience, for example, video, gifs, articles, research findings or cat memes!

 And so much more.
 Data driven communication doesn’t replace creativity or instinct.
 It sets you up for a more grounded implementation and monitoring approach, as well as content creation objectives.